Plante Moran Realpoint, "real estate department for hire," fits Gentherm's changing real estate needs

 Gentherm’s continued growth in the following years required Plante Moran Realpoint's knowledge to reevaluate the company’s space needs and identify a space solution in line with Gentherm’s real estate strategy.
 Our team ultimately supported Gentherm during the acquisition and negotiation of terms for their existing leased property as well as the adjacent 45,000-square-foot building.

 Following the purchase, we became the owner’s representative during the build-out.
 By encapsulating the courtyard to create a main lobby (among other renovations), Gentherm merged the two properties into a spacious 85,000-square-foot facility.

-Throughout the more than 10 years we’ve partnered together, PMC has helped Gentherm align its real estate with its business strategy, reduce real estate costs, and develop spaces that fit its needs.
+Throughout the more than 10 years we’ve partnered together, PMR has helped Gentherm align its real estate with its business strategy, reduce real estate costs, and develop spaces that fit its needs.